 I have an antique Jeep that’s on its ultimate legs.
-We’ve rebuilt the transmission and changed most of the suspension, at a fee that a way outstrip the hypothetical value of the auto.
+We’ve rebuilt the transmission and changed most of the suspension at a fee that far outstrips the hypothetical value of the auto.
 It runs, but simply.
 It burns oil like a refinery and receives terrible fuel mileage to boot.

-There aren’t that many differences between an electric powered automobile and one with an internal combustion engine.
-It doesn’t have a generator or a gearbox, which offers it a lot more torque at low speeds.
-And it doesn’t use fuel, of the path, but has a battery that wishes to be charged.
+There aren’t many differences between an electric-powered automobile and one with an internal combustion engine.
+It doesn’t have a generator or a gearbox, which offers much more torque at low speeds.
+It doesn’t use the fuel of the path but has a battery that wishes to be charged.
 That’s about it.
-But those differences have an oversized impact on the electric-automobile atmosphere.
-Drivers will have to acclimate to that environment for EVs to turn out to be mass-marketplace well matched, and the industry knows it, so it’s looking to get in advance of the trouble.
+However, those differences have a significant impact on the electric-automobile atmosphere.
+Drivers will have to acclimate to that environment for EVs to turn out to be mass-marketplace well-matched, and the industry knows it, so it’s looking to get in advance of the trouble.

 More on this collection